RatJuggler/my-production-docker-build/README.md

     wget http://ftp.uk.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.4.4-1~bpo10+1_armhf.deb
     sudo dpkg -i libseccomp2_2.4.4-1~bpo10+1_armhf.deb

-I would rather use these standard images than have to find or build a custom image, so I will be testing this solution.
+I would rather use these standard images than have to find or build a custom image, so I will be using this solution.

 ### Golden Images